+When you learn how to program drums properly you’ll have to become familiar with the concept of ‘ghost notes’.
 If you want to program drums that have a funky feel, you’ll need to program ghost notes which are quieter hits that should ideally trigger a separate sample to the main full velocity hit.
 For example, a snare drum can sound totally different when the drummer lightly tickles the top drum head with the drum stick.
 Compare this to a full velocity side-stick hit and you’ll see the massive difference in tone and volume, yet this is the same drum being hit by the same stick.

 Be sure to use a different sample for the ghost note hit than you use for the full volume hit (like in the IMPULSE drum kit we made for Ableton Live above) and never use both at the same time as that would not be possible for a real drummer.
 You can use ghost notes on all parts of the drum kit but mostly you’d hear real drummers use ghost notes on the snare, hi-hat and kick.

 5 – Left Hand / Right Hand